Skip to main content

 Liver Fat35% normalized liver fat (Lancet HIV, 2019)Not specifically studiedTesamorelin component covers this

-Sleep BenefitModerateStrong (sustained overnight GH)Strong
+Sleep BenefitModerateStrong (dual-pathway overnight GH)Strong

 Regulatory PedigreeStrongest (current FDA approval)Standard compoundedFDA molecule + compounded